 The round-specific beginning reference period dates are included for each person.
 These variables include BEGRFM13 and BEGRFY13.
 Previous Point-in-Time file deliveries included the beginning reference period day variable BEGRFD13, but this variable is no longer included for confidentiality reasons.
-The reference period for Panel 23 Round 1 for most persons identified at NHIS began on January 1, 2018 and ended on the date of the Round 1 interview.
-Persons who joined the RU after January 1, 2018 have their beginning reference date for the round as the date they joined the RU.
+The reference period for Panel 24 Round 1 for most persons identified at NHIS began on January 1, 2019 and ended on the date of the Round 1 interview.
+Persons who joined the RU after January 1, 2019 have their beginning reference date for the round as the date they joined the RU.

-For Panel 22 Round 3, the reference period for most persons began on the date of the previous round's interview and ended on the date of the current round's interview.
+For Panel 23 Round 3, the reference period for most persons began on the date of the previous round's interview and ended on the date of the current round's interview.
 Persons who joined after the previous round's interview had their beginning reference date for the round set as the date they joined the RU.

 The round-specific ending reference period dates as well as the dates of the interview are included for each person.
 These variables include ENDRFM13, ENDRFY13, RUENDM13, and RUENDY13.
 In general, the date of the interview is the reference period end date for most persons.
 Previous Point-in-Time file deliveries included the ending reference period day variable, ENDRFD13, and the interview day variable, RUENDD13, but these variables are no longer included for confidentiality reasons.
 Note that the end date of the reference period may be prior to the date of the interview if the person was deceased during the round, left the country, was institutionalized prior to that round's interview, or joined the military during the round and was not living with someone else who was eligible.
-Because of this, it is possible for a person whose reference period for Round 3 ended in 2017 to be included in this delivery.
-While these few persons do not have a positive person-level weight for 2018, they are included in this file because they do have a positive family-level weight for 2018.
+Because of this, it is possible for a person whose reference period for Round 3 ended in 2018 to be included in this delivery.
+While these few persons do not have a positive person-level weight for 2019, they are included in this file because they do have a positive family-level weight for 2019.
 If a person left the RU and that person was key and in-scope, the person was followed in the new RU to which he or she moved and his or her reference period dates pertain to the new RU.
+For a small number of cases, the reference period dates may be recoded for confidentiality.